kensanata/just-halberds/Halberts.md

 some friends and two regular six-sided dice, maybe some pen and paper, and you're good to go.
 One of you will direct the game.
 Is that you?
-All other players think of a person.
+All other players think up a person.
 The game manager (GM) dreams up a world and situations for these imaginary people; your friends say how they react and the GM says how the world reacts, and so it goes on and on.
 The story of these people is our